CodePowered/metrics/README.md

 ## Libraries / Dependencies
 Some external libraries are being used:
 - `guzzlehttp/guzzle` - to send API requests and retrieve responses,
+- `symfony/property-info` - to resolve mapping type of items in `array` properties,
 - `symfony/serializer` - to serialize request objects and deserialize response content,
 - `symfony/yaml` - to configure custom object mapping.